Rodolfoarv/PracticingVueJs/README.md

 I have used the tool Polypane in order to ensure every browser is working correctly.

+Another way of doing this and as future work is to use End to End tests or integrate a tool such as LogRocket or Sentry

 ![Search](client/public/polypane.png)

 ## What did I learn?